jario-jin/SpireView/README.md

 # SpireView

+> **The git repository has been migrated to** https://gitee.com/jario-jin/SpireView.

-Another toolset for image&video data annotation, preprocessing, visualization.
+Another toolset for image&video data annotation, preprocessing and visualization.

 The distribution of this software (**v4.8.3**) can be downloaded here on [**Baidu Pan (Windows x86-64)**](https://pan.baidu.com/s/1egy49Q5kDthRE_CTnj8DeQ?pwd=0y98).